egertonspring/rsyslog-doc/README.md

 # Rsyslog rules and templates
 This is a documentation of rsyslog rule and templates and what they will actually do.
-I will only document the "new" advanced format here because the only legacy that counts is "Hogwarts Legacy"
+I will only document the "new" advanced format here because the only legacy that counts is "Hogwarts Legacy".

 ## Forwarding
 The following rule will forward logs which are tagged "hello-go" to the server which is defined in the target-section.
 If you have multiple templates defined within the rsyslog.conf.d-File make sure you select the right one in your forwarding rule in the template-section: